Mustering up the courage to attempt it is one thing, preparing for it is a whole ‘nother thing

 A little backstory

 Your academic background is a key component in how well you will end up doing on the GRE.
 I had a bachelor’s degree in Engineering when I decided to apply for a very prestigious business school in Pakistan for an MBA, and I had a total of two months, give or take, to prepare for the exam.
-I had to get a very good score too, so I had to pull my socks up and make it my day job.
+A very good score was required, so I had to pull my socks up and make it my day job.
 I did not go to a GRE tutor, and prepared till the exam day on my own.
 The internet was my only source of help for the GRE test prep.

 Discipline and the daily grind